-Young people tell us that one of their highest needs is to stay connected with their siblings when placement in foster care is necessary.
-Indeed, as adults we know that sibling relationships are our most extensive life-long connections.
-We experienced the same family and growing up, and their memories are often ours.
-But too often for youth in the foster care system, being removed from parents also means losing contact with brothers and sisters.
-For youth who were removed as adolescents this may mean leaving younger brothers and sisters for whom they were the primary caregiver, or older siblings who took a parenting role.
-As research increasingly shows, sibling relationships are critical social capital and therefore essential in the healthy development of adolescents and young adults.
+Young people tell us that one of their primary needs is to remain connected with their siblings when placement in foster care is necessary.
+Relationships with siblings provide the most enduring family connections.
+Too often, however, for young people in the foster care system, removal from parents also means losing their connections with brothers and sisters.
+Youth people removed from their families as adolescents may leave younger brothers and sisters for whom they were the primary caregiver or older siblings who played a parenting role in their lives.
+Research indicates that when young people in foster care are placed with siblings, they feel safer, may experience better outcomes – such as improved placement stability and reunification - and have fewer emotional and behavioral problems.
+Sibling relationships are critical social capital and essential in the healthy development of adolescents and young adults.

-Even prior to passage of the national Fostering Connections Act in 2008, states such as Maine, Iowa and Tennessee passed sibling connections legislation that was inspired and in some cases drafted by youth in foster care.
-Youth Leadership Boards from several Initiative sites produced advocacy documents, and each one emphasizes the importance of sibling connections.
-In the Iowa youth document, L.I.F.E, Kayla states: "Keeping siblings together helps the siblings grow fully.
+- Even prior to passage of the Fostering Connections Act in 2008, states such as Iowa, Michigan, Georgia and Maine enacted sibling connections legislation that was inspired and in some cases drafted by young people in foster care.
+Youth Leadership Boards from several Initiative sites produced advocacy documents, each one emphasizing the importance of sibling connections.
+In the Iowa document, L.I.F.E, Kayla states: "Keeping siblings together helps the siblings grow fully.
 When I didn't have my siblings it was the hardest thing and I didn't feel as though I was growing the way I should be growing.
 I have now gotten in contact with my siblings and I finally feel whole."
-Michigan youths' Voice 2 document puts it in stark terms: "We want to stay connected to our brothers and sisters."
-In Georgia, young adults state they want to be placed with their siblings; if they cannot be placed together they want regular visits; and as a last resort they at least want to be informed of significant events in the lives of their brothers and sisters.
-The passage of Maine LD 1682, An Act To Support Sibling Rights in Child Welfare Custody Matters (now Public Law, Chapter 526), was spearheaded by members of the Maine Youth Leadership Advisory Team.
+Michigan’s Voice 2 document puts it in stark terms: "We want to stay connected to our brothers and sisters."
+In Georgia, young adults state they want to be placed with their siblings; if they cannot be placed together they want regular visits; and as a last resort, they at least want to be informed of significant events in the lives of their brothers and sisters.
+The passage of Maine’s LD 1682, An Act To Support Sibling Rights in Child Welfare Custody Matters (now Public Law, Chapter 526) was spearheaded by members of the Maine Youth Leadership Advisory Team.

-Social Capital: Building Quality Networks for Young People in Foster Care; Jim Casey Youth Opportunities Initiative
+Jim Casey Youth Opportunities Initiative.
+(2011).
+Social Capital: Building Quality Networks for Young People in Foster Care.